 2. Criteria applicable to non-executive Directors/independent non-executive Directors

-(a) Willingness and ability to make a sufficient time commitment to the affairs of the Company in order to effectively perform the duties of a director, including attendance at and active participation in Board and committee meetings.
+(a) Willingness and ability to make sufficient time commitment to the affairs of the Company in order to effectively perform the duties of a Director, including attendance at and active participation in Board and Board committee meetings.

 (b) Accomplishments of the candidate in his/her field.